-[Section XII.]
-(Section XII, P. L.) And be it further enacted by the authority aforesaid, That the said company, having perfected the said road, and the same being examined, approved and licensed, in manner aforesaid, it shall and may be lawful for them to appoint such, and so many, toll gatherers, as they shall think proper, to collect and receive of and from all and every person and persons using the said roads, the tolls and rates herein after mentioned, and to stop and detain any person riding, leading, or driving any horse or horses, cattle, hogs, sheep, sulkey, chair, chaise, phaeton, cart, wagon, wain, sleigh, sled, or other carriage of burthen or pleasure, from passing through the said gates, or turnpikes, until they shall respectively have paid the same, that is to say, for every space of ten miles in length of the said road, the following sums of money, and so, in proportion for any greater or less distance or for any greater or less number of hogs or cattle, to wit; for every score of sheep six cents; for every score of hogs twelve cents and an half; for every score of cattle twenty-five cents; for every horse and his rider, or led horse, six cents and an half; for every sulkey, chair, or chaise, with one horse and two wheels, twelve cents and an half; for every chariot, coach, stage-wagon, phaeton, or chaise, with two horses and four wheels twenty-five cents; for either of the carriages last mentioned, with four horses, thirtyseven cents, and an half; for every other carriage of pleasure, under whatever name it may go, the like sums, according to the number of wheels and horses drawing the same; for every cart or wagon, whose wheels do not exceed the breadth of four inches, twelve cents and an half for each horse drawing the same; for every cart or wagon, whose wheels shall exceed in breadth four inches and not exceed seven inches, six cents and an half for every horse drawing the same; for every cart or wagon, the breadth of whose wheels shall be more than seven inches, and not more than ten inches, or, being of the breadth of seven inches, shall roll more than ten inches, five cents for every horse drawing the same; for every cart, or wagon, the breadth of whose wheels shall be more than ten inches, and not exceeding twelve inches, or, being ten inches, shall roll more than fifteen inches, three cents for every horse drawing the same; for every cart, or wagon, the breadth of whose wheels shall be more than twelve inches, two cents for every horse drawing the same.
+Section XII.
+(Section XII, P. L.) And be it further enacted by the authority aforesaid, That the said company having perfected the said road, or such part thereof, from time to time as aforesaid, and the same being examined, approved and licensed in manner aforesaid, it shall and may be lawful for them to appoint such and so many toll-gatherers as they shall think proper to collect, and receive of and from all and every person or persons using the said road, the tolls and rates hereinafter mentioned, and to stop and detain any person riding, leading or driving any horse or horses, or driving any cattle, hogs, sheep, sulky, chair, chaise, phaeton, cart, wagon, wain, sleigh, sled, or other carriage or burden or pleasure, from passing through the said gates or turnpikes until they shall respectively have paid the same; that is to say, For every space of ten miles in length of the said road, the following sums of money, and so for any greater or less distance, or for any greater or less number of hogs or cattle in proportion; to wit, For every score of sheep six cents; for every score of hogs twelve cents and an half; for every score of cattle twenty-five cents; for every horse and his rider, or led horse, six cents and a half; for every sulky, chair, or chaise, with one horse and two wheels twelve cents and an half; for every chariot, coach, stage-wagon, phaeton or chaise with two horses and four wheels twenty-five cents; for either of the carriages last mentioned with four horses thirty-seven cents and an half; for every other carriage of pleasure, under whatever name it may go, the like sums according to the number of wheels and horses drawing the same; for every cart or wagon, the wheels of which do not exceed the breadth of four inches, twelve cents and an half for each horse drawing the same; for every cart or wagon, the wheels of which shall exceed in breadth four inches, but do not exceed seven inches, six cents and an half for every horse drawing the same; for every cart or wagon, the breadth of the wheels of which shall be more than seven inches and not more than ten inches, or being of the breadth of seven inches shall roll more than ten inches, five cents for every horse drawing the same; for every cart or wagon, the breadth of the wheels of which shall be more than ten inches, and not exceeding twelve inches, or being ten inches shall roll more than fifteen inches, three cents for every horse drawing the same; for every cart or wagon, the breadth of the wheels of which shall be more than twelve inches, two cents for every horse drawing the same: Provided, That no turnpike gate shall be erected within one mile of any of the towns before mentioned, neither shall any toll be demanded or taken from any person passing or repassing from one part of his or her farm to another, or going to or returning from any place of worship, or attending any funeral, either on horseback or with carriages on days appointed for such purposes.